Healthy Kids

 • Ensure that baby’s crib and all products adhere to current safety standards as specified by the U.S. Consumer Product Safety Commission.
 Staying updated on the latest product recalls is vital to protect babies from unsafe products.

 • If you purchase used items online, on social media or in a garage sale, confirm that it’s safe to use.
 Check these websites for the latest product recalls regularly: Saferproducts.gov, CPSC.gov, FDA.gov or sign up for the latest updates from our website.
-For more information about the importance of staying updated with marketplace safety, read our consumer alert on this topic.
+For more information about the importance of staying updated with marketplace safety, click here.

 Baby Proof Your Home: Many items in your home can be hazardous.
 Keep these dangers out of reach and prevent injuries by following recommended safety practices.
 For ideas on how to baby proof your home from dangerous items, check out these resources: